LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Abstract

 \section{Abstract}

-Precise localization and delineation of brain tumors using Magnetic Resonance Imaging (MRI) are essential for planning therapy and guiding surgical decisions.
-However, most existing approaches rely on task-specific supervised models and are constrained by the limited availability of annotated data.
+Precise localization and delineation of brain tumors using magnetic resonance imaging (MRI) are essential for planning therapy and guiding surgical decisions.
 To address this, we propose LoGSAM, a parameter-efficient, detection-driven framework that transforms radiologist dictation into text prompts for foundation-model-based localization and segmentation.
 Radiologist speech is first transcribed and translated using a pretrained Whisper ASR model, followed by negation-aware clinical NLP to extract tumor-specific textual prompts.
 These prompts guide text-conditioned tumor localization via a LoRA-adapted vision-language detection model, Grounding DINO (GDINO).
-The LoRA adaptation updates using $<$5\% of the model parameters, thereby enabling computationally efficient domain adaptation while preserving pretrained cross-modal knowledge.
 The predicted bounding boxes are used as prompts for MedSAM to generate pixel-level tumor masks without any additional fine-tuning.
-Conditioning the frozen MedSAM on LoGSAM-derived priors yields a state-of-the-art dice score of 80.32\% on BRISC 2025.
-In addition, we evaluate the full pipeline using German dictations from a board-certified radiologist on 12 unseen MRI scans, achieving 91.7\% case-level accuracy.
-These results highlight the feasibility of constructing a modular, speech-to-segmentation pipeline by intelligently leveraging pretrained foundation models with minimal parameter updates.
-The source code is at: \url{https://github.com/robayet002/LoGSAM}
+On BRISC 2025, LoGSAM attains a Dice score of 80.32\%, reaching 98.6\% of a fully fine-tuned GDINO + MedSAM baseline while training fewer than 5\% of its parameters, indicating a favorable accuracy/parameter trade-off.
+In addition, we evaluate the full pipeline using German dictations from a board-certified radiologist on unseen MRI scans, achieving 91.7\% case-level class-extraction accuracy.
+These results highlight the feasibility of constructing a modular speech-to-segmentation pipeline from pretrained foundation models with minimal parameter updates.